 • Number of Winter Olympic medals: 4 (4 Gold)

-• World Championships: 1
+• Overall World Cup titles: 1

 He's also known for his consistently precise landings.
 Ammann attributed his success to growing up on a farm where he had a hill that he learned how to jump on.
 He says his work ethic helped him develop precision and consistent technique in competition.